peeweek/VFXDoc/docs/shaders/hlsl.md

 The vertex shader is the function that will take all the vertices of the mesh and will transform them to screen-space projected positions, so the rasterizer can define which pixels on screen have to be drawn for this model.

-In this function we do the following:
+<u>In this function we generally do the following:</u>

-* we transform the model vertices from local space to screen-space using the worldViewProjection matrix.
+* Transform the model vertices from local space to screen-space using the worldViewProjection matrix.
-* we transform the UV by scaling them by the UVTile scale factor, so we can tile the texture when we will read it.
+* Pass the UV to the pixel shader, and optionally, transform these UV by scaling them by the UVTile scale factor, so we can tile single texture when we will read it.
+If multiple textures make use of different UV tiling, it is advised to not scale them in vertex shader, but do it instead in the pixel shader, after passing untouched UVs.
-* we pass the vertex color to the pixel shader without modification
+* Pass the vertex color to the pixel shader without modification

 ## Pixel Shader